Say hello to the pride and joy of Los Angeles ... and the country's newest national monument!

 The San Gabriel Mountains are home to plenty of tall, scenic peaks, and this one, named for its proximity to the town of Ontario, is one of them!
 At 8,693 feet, Ontario Peak is the 10th highest summit in the range.
 It's located in the San Bernardino Forest, where hikers can test their endurance on a 13-mile trail that features a 4,100-foot elevation gain.

-Learn more about the San Gabriel Mountains and start your adventure by visiting San Gabriel Mountains Forever and stay tuned for the official National Park Service website dedicated to the area.
+Learn more about the San Gabriel Mountains and start your adventure by visiting San Gabriel Mountains National Monument page on the U.S. Forest Service site.